Alen Omić

-Alen Omić (born 6 May 1992) is a Slovenian professional basketball player who plays for Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).
+Alen Omić (born 6 May 1992) is a Slovenian professional basketball player for Spartak Subotica of the Serbian League (KLS), the ABA League and the Basketball Champions League (BCL).

 Professional career

 Omić started playing professional basketball for Zlatorog Laško.
 In 2009, he signed with Zlatorog and stayed with the club for three seasons until 2012.

 On 30 August 2012, Omić signed a four-year deal with Union Olimpija.

 In July 2014, Omić joined the Brooklyn Nets for the 2014 NBA Summer League.
 He returned to the Summer League the following year, for the Denver Nuggets.

 On 1 August 2015, Omić signed a two-year deal with Gran Canaria.
 He made a good impression with Gran Canaria right from the start, and was named to the season's All-EuroCup First Team.

 On 28 June 2016, Omić signed a two-year deal with Turkish club Anadolu Efes.
 On 16 January 2017, he left Efes, and signed with Spanish club Unicaja, for the rest of the season.
 In April 2017, he won the EuroCup with Unicaja after beating Valencia Basket in the Finals.

 On 28 July 2017, Omić signed with Israeli club Hapoel Jerusalem for the 2017–18 season.
 On 20 January 2018, he left Hapoel and signed with Serbian club Crvena zvezda for the rest of the season.

 On 2 January 2019, he signed with Olimpia Milano for the rest of the season.

 On 24 June 2019, he signed with Joventut Badalona of the Liga ACB.
 Omić averaged 11.1 points and 6.5 rebounds per game.
 On 11 September 2020, he signed with JL Bourg Basket of the LNB Pro A. Omić averaged 11.4 points, 9.0 rebounds and 1.9 assists per game.
 On 23 November 2021, he signed with Cedevita Olimpija of the ABA League.

 On 6 May 2023, he broke the ABA League all-time Offensive Rebounds record with 434 in a Quarterfinals game against KK FMP.

 On 3 August 2023, he signed with Guangxi Rhinos of the National Basketball League.
 He averaged 19.43 points, 14.14 rebounds, 3.57 assists in 33.54 minutes in 7 games.

 On 6 November 2023, he signed with Metropolitans 92 of the French LNB Pro A.

 On 8 February 2024, he was back in Cedevita Olimpija of fhe Slovenian Basketball League and the Adriatic League.

 On 6 October 2024, he signed with Budućnost.

 On 16 October 2025, Omić signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

+On 22 September 2026, Omić signed with Spartak Subotica of the Serbian League, the ABA League and the Basketball Champions League.